jj1bdx/gocldb/callsign-parsing.md

   - Reject as an invalid callsign if failed
 * Parse and split parts with slashes (/)
   - Reject if the parts are four (4) or more (i.e., three (3) or more slashes)
-* Remove designators to ignore (apply designator removal rules)
-  - Reject if the result string length is zero
 * Check if the callsign is in the Exception (CLDMapException) table
   - If the callsign entry exists, check the contact time
-    - If the time is matched, use and set the DXCC/CQZ info
+    - If the time is matched, use and set the DXCC/CQZ info, as whitelisted
     - If the time is not matched, repeat checking all time entries
     - If no match is found, do nothing
 * Check if the callsign is in the ZoneException (CLDMapZoneException) table